Campaign History of the 151e Régiment d'Infanterie - VI

 Adjt.
 Lamy (Jules); Sgt.
 Bandoin; Cap.
 Michel; Sdts.
 Gosse, Bissand, Le Coant, Groslay, Fillon, Viseur, Berton, Langlet, Chacun [sp?], Hancean [sp?], Robin, Garmes [sp?], Amidieux [sp?].

 18-22 April: 1 and 3 Bats. remain at rest at La Harazée.
 The 2 Bat. is relieved by 6 Bat/328 RI and goes into reserve of the sector with two companies in line and two companies at La Harazée.
-At 0700 hrs Sous-Lieutenant Antoine (6 Co.) is seriously wounded.
+At 0700 hrs Sous-Lieutenant Antoine (6 Co.) is mortally wounded and will die of his injuries on 20 April.
 Losses for the regiment on 18 April include 4 wounded (Sous-Lieut.
 Antoine; Sgt.
 Duranton; Sdt.
 Bouvrian [sp?], Sdt.
 Grieslain).
 At 1030hrs, a detachment of reinforcements that had arrived at Florent a few days earlier is incorporated into the regiment.
 It consists of 398 troops coming from the 151 RI depot (relocated to Quimper) and is composed of

 365 soldiers of whom 105 are veteran soldiers